ray-project/ray/doc/examples/plot_example-lm.rst

 Training
 --------

-We provide ``ray_train.py`` (`link <https://github.com/ray-project/ray/tree/master/doc/examples/lm/ray_train.py>`__) as an entrence to the Fairseq library.
+We provide ``ray_train.py`` (`link <https://github.com/ray-project/ray/tree/master/doc/examples/lm/ray_train.py>`__) as an entrypoint to the Fairseq library.
 Since we are training the model on spot instances, we provide fault-tolerance in ``ray_train.py`` by checkpointing and restarting when a node fails.
 The code will also check whether there are new resources available after checkpointing.
-If so, the program will make use them by restarting.
+If so, the program will make use of them by restarting and resizing.

-Two main componets of ``ray_train.py`` are a ``RayDistributedActor`` class and a function ``run_fault_tolerant_loop()``.
-The ``RayDistributedActor`` sets proper arguments for different ray actor processes, adds a checkpoint hook to enable the process to make use of new available GPUs, and call the ``main`` of Fairseq:
+Two main components of ``ray_train.py`` are a ``RayDistributedActor`` class and a function ``run_fault_tolerant_loop()``.
+The ``RayDistributedActor`` sets proper arguments for different ray actor processes, adds a checkpoint hook to enable the process to make use of new available GPUs, and calls the ``main`` of Fairseq:

 .. code-block:: python